“Those who love to travel don’t wait for opportunities to unravel”

-It was a peaceful Sunday morning, but my mind was anything but ready for exams which were just a week off.
+It was a peaceful Sunday morning, but my mind was anything but ready for exams which were just weeks off.
 A mobile at hand and a wandering mind combination enough for whims.
-Been meant to meet an old friend in his native village near Dehradun so called him up.

-Being born in the land of Sharavan he had followed suit and has left his fledgeling career in Delhi to headed back to his parents living here.
-I was intrigued as to how a grown up metro boy was holding up to a village life.
+Being born in the land of Sharavan he had followed suit and has left his fledgling career in Delhi to head back to his parents living here in this small village.
+I was intrigued as to how a town boy with long stint at metro was holding up to a village life.

-When you have to choose quickly you don’t pick favorites so in the order of accessibility I collected a GPS, a wristwatch, wallet, car keys and left.
+When you have to choose quickly you do not pick favourites so in the order of accessibility I collected a GPS, a wristwatch, wallet, car keys and left.
 I turned right from NH72 towards Sahasrapur small town ahead of Selaqui where I had to pick a path to his village.
 I reached there in about 35 mins and caught up with him waiting for me at the road side, pleasantries exchanged and we were on our way.

-It’s an experience when we look at ourselves through the eyes of time, that the place we were born, the life we had led and the life we are into now, realization sets in to see ourselves and our lives.
-This is not an everyday occurrence and as soon as we are lead into our daily routine most of this view shrinks to day-to-day survival of busy life and that is one of the reasons I like to travel time and again.
+This is not an everyday occurrence and as soon as we are lead into our daily routine most of this view shrinks to day-to-day survival of busy life.
+And that is one of the reasons I like to travel time and again.